OlGe404/ansible-collections/roles/apt/README.md

 ------------

 On the control node:

 * python3
 * ansible

 On the target node:

 * python3
 * sudo privileges

 Role Variables
 --------------

-All vars for this role have default values set.
-If you don't provide any values, the role won't change anything on your system.
+All vars for this role have default values set, so they are all optional.
+If you don't provide any values yourself, the steps using those vars will be skipped.

 > **NOTE**: See [Example Playbook](#example-playbook) section for more.